elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/what-is-design-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Design patterns are not exact solutions but rather general templates that can be adapted to fit specific needs and situations in software development.
+      <strong>Interview Response:</strong> No, design patterns in JavaScript are not exact solutions.
+They are guidelines or templates that solve common problems in software design.
+They need to be adapted and modified to fit specific needs of each unique application.
     </div>
     <br/>
     <div>